dashbird/site/content/blog/a-crash-course-on-serverless-with-aws-triggering-lambda-with-sns-messaging.md

 Again, here's the [GitHub repo](https://github.com/adnanrahic/lambda-sns-dlq-error-handling), if you want to take a look at the code.
 It can act as a starter for your own use-cases where you need SNS messages triggering lambda functions.
 Give it a star if you like it and want more people to see it on GitHub.

-If you want to read some of my previous serverless musings head over to [my profile](https://medium.com/@adnanrahic) or [join my newsletter!](https://upscri.be/b6f3d5/)

 Or, take a look at a few of my articles right away:

 - [A crash course on serverless-side rendering with Vue.js, Nuxt.js and AWS Lambda](/blog/a-crash-course-on-serverless-side-rendering-with-vuejs-nuxtjs-and-aws-lambda)